 Unauthorized attempts to upload information and/or change information on this website are strictly prohibited and are subject to prosecution under Title 18 U.S.C., Sections1001 and 1030).
 [See Security Notice]

-What you may do without permission: Without asking our permission, you are welcome to print pages from this website, to print or save search results, and to download the files that are specifically offered in downloadable format (usually, .pdf, Word, or PowerPoint).
-You may also use, without prior permission, text from posted press releases and, with attribution, quotations from K4Health Project publications.
-You may also link to this website and its contents without permission; kindly let us know if you have done so.
+What you may do without permission: Without asking our permission, you are welcome to print pages from K4Health websites, to print or save search results, and to download the files that are specifically offered in downloadable format (usually, .pdf, .doc, .docx, .ppt, .pptx, .xls, .xlsx).
+You may also use, with attribution to "Knowledge for Health Project, copyright the Johns Hopkins University", text from posted press releases and quotations from K4Health Project publications.
+You may also link to K4Health websites and their contents without permission; kindly let us know if you have done so.

-What you must request permission to do: In general, if you want to reproduce, republish, or incorporate other text or images from this website into other websites, publications, or other materials that you or others produce, contact us for permission.
-For all materials and information used from this website, we require that you credit original sources as given on specific pages.
-If no other specific source or authorship information is shown, please credit the Johns Hopkins University.
+What you must request permission to do: If you want to reproduce, republish, or incorporate other text or images from K4Health websites into other websites, publications, or other materials that you or others produce, contact us for permission.
+For all materials and information used from K4Health websites, we require that you credit original sources as given on specific pages.
+If no other specific source or authorship information is shown, please credit the "Knowledge for Health Project, copyright the Johns Hopkins University".

 It is the user's responsibility to be aware of current copyright law and applications.
-The user agrees to indemnify the Johns Hopkins University from any costs or claims for infringement or copyright in relation to copies of images or text from this website.
-This copyright notice does not pertain to information at websites outside the K4Health web portfolio (which includes k4health.org, POPLINE.org, Photoshare.org, and fphandbook.org).
+The user agrees to indemnify the Johns Hopkins University from any costs or claims for infringement or copyright in relation to copies of images or text from K4Health websites.
+On most of our sites we link out to other websites; this copyright notice does not pertain to information at websites outside the K4Health web portfolio.

 Specific conditions for Family Planning: A Global Handbook for Providers (www.fphandbook.org): The publishers welcome requests to translate, adapt, reprint, or otherwise reproduce the material in Family Planning: A Global Handbook for Providers for the purposes of informing health care providers, their clients, and the general public and improving the quality of sexual and reproductive health care worldwide.
 Inquiries should be addressed to WHO Press, World Health Organization, 20 Avenue Appia, 1211 Geneva 27, Switzerland (fax: +41 22 791 48 06; e-mail: email@example.com) and the Knowledge for Health Project, CCP, 111 Market Place, Ste 310, Baltimore, Maryland 21202, USA (fax: +1 410 659-6266; e-mail: firstname.lastname@example.org).